 Containing the pipeline jungle

 If it takes 15 months for a model to move from development to deployment, ten of those months are spent on deployment, says Sinha.
-To speed up this process, Experian developed its Ascend Technology Platform™ using SAS® Viya® and its container deployment strategy, with a goal to give smaller and mid-market lenders access to the most advanced analytics tools.
+To speed up this process, Experian developed Ascend Technology Platform™ using SAS® Viya® and SAS® Container Runtime, with a goal to give smaller and mid-market lenders access to the most advanced analytics tools.

 "We created a pathway where a model – regardless of how it was originally coded – has a pathway to be containerized and put into production," says Sinha.
 "If you invest in SAS Viya, you create freeways or interstates so you can run that model quickly."